 If you are in a room share or dorm room, a portable wireless TV speaker is essential for keeping the peace.
 These wireless speakers for TV come with a headphone output on the speaker so you can watch TV in complete isolation if necessary.
 The portable speaker even includes a ⅛ AUX input which can be used to connect your PC, phone, or other devices to play music or watch YouTube videos with your friends.

 Portable wireless speakers for TV are not, however, a replacement for a home theater or sound system.
 The speakers are small and compact made for listening clarity rather than high volume.

 The TV SoundBox comes in two parts.
-The base station is placed at the TV.
+The base station is placed near the TV.
 This doubles as the charger for the speaker and audio input.
-Users have the choice of RCA (left/right), optical or ⅛ inch AUX inputs.
+Users have the choice of RCA (left/right), optical, or ⅛ inch AUX inputs.

 The portable speaker has a handle so it’s easy to lift and move around.
 The audio is transmitted to the speaker via VHF at 2.4Ghz.
 The speaker and base station are paired simply by pressing a button on each unit.

 The speaker has a large on/off/volume control rotary knob on the front of the unit.
 On the side panel of the speaker are a tone control, headphone output, and ⅛ inch AUX input.
 As for dimensions, the speaker is 8.5 x 8 x 2.9” in size.